Pencil sharpener: Electric

-The oldest surviving electric pencil sharpener is the Boston Polar Club pencil sharpener, introduced around 1936.
+The oldest surviving electric pencil sharpener is the Boston Polar Cub pencil sharpener, introduced around 1936.
 Electric pencil sharpeners work on the same principle as manual ones, but one or more flat-bladed or cylindrical cutters are rotated by an electric motor.
 Some electric pencil sharpeners are powered by batteries rather than being plugged into a building's electrical system, making them more portable.

 Auto-stop electric pencil sharpeners are able to sense when the tip of the pencil is long enough, so they stop automatically.
 In basic automatic pencil sharpeners, the lead may become too long and break, and so users must be careful to supervise the operation.